Advocacy from afar

 As the 2021 legislative sessions begin in January in Minnesota and North Dakota, virtual engagement will continue to be essential, as both states will utilize online formats for meetings and hearings.
 Addressing the effects of the COVID-19 pandemic and related budget shortfalls will be a focus throughout the sessions.

-“Both states will be facilitating remote participation and that’s going to be a signifcant change from how these legislative bodies have operated previously,” Dahl said.
+“Both states will be facilitating remote participation and that’s going to be a significant change from how these legislative bodies have operated previously,” Dahl said.
 “Minnesota has some experience in going remote partway through the session last year, but North Dakota has not been through this.
 It will certainly be an adjustment for most.”

 Political engagement is embedded in the history of electric cooperatives.
 It has often been said that electric cooperatives were born in politics and if they die, they will die in politics.
 Over the years, Minnkota and its members have partnered with other electric cooperatives around the region to develop an effective grassroots political outreach program to ensure member voices are heard on important energy issues.